 Version 2.0 also adds watch face “Complications,” which mimic subdials and act like miniature widgets for notifications and shortcuts for apps.
 It’s a way for users to see information at a glance, such as calendar appointments, fitness goal progression, and more.
 You can customize watch faces to perform actions with a single tap, thus allowing you to request an Uber ride or start a workout in mere seconds.

-But one of the bigger additions in the update is Google Assistant — it debuted first in Allo, and then on the Google Pixel and Google Home.
+One of the bigger additions is Google Assistant — it debuted first in Allo, and then on the Google Pixel and Google Home.